infinityworks/101-Sessions/sessions/DBT-100/DBT_Workshop/jaffle_shop/README.md

 ### The ref() function

-Instead of hardcoding the fqn of tables, let's refer to them in dbt by using the `ref()` function
+Instead of hardcoding the fully qualified name of the tables, let's refer to them in dbt by using the `ref()` function

 ```sql
 with customers as (